-Every company strives for growth, irrespective of their revenue and headcount.
-Startups & small firms want to get big, big firms want to acquire more market share to get bigger.
-Enterprises employ various techniques to achieve quick growth, but how quickly and steadily can you grow in an environment that comprises of competition, entry barriers, technology roadblocks and many other internal & external factors is a thing to ponder.
+Companies strives for growth, and employ various techniques to achieve it.
+But how quickly and steadily can you grow in an environment that comprises of competition, entry barriers, technology roadblocks and many external factors is debatable.
 Let’s try to look at a few key factors that enable organizations to grow in revenue and size.

 3. Growth Financing